marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iv.md

 When `.end()` is back in there the tests starts to fail again.
 I will not lie - this took the better part of a day to clear up and I'm not sure I remember everything I did.
 Two apparent errors was hindering me:

 1. the `await users.remove({})` I had in the `afterEach` hook for mocha was not good.
 Since this was in an async handler `afterEach(async () => {` , as all the test were they started to wipe the collection clean uncontrollable, or at least unpredictable.
-So I removed that hook althogether.
+So I removed that hook altogether.

 2. I had a few slip-ups where I forgot to change from using `this` to using the context object `ctx`.
-Noteably in the `add` function in `userRoutes.js` where it for the longest time still was. `  const postedUser = await parse(this)`.
+Notably in the `add` function in `userRoutes.js` where it for the longest time still was. `const postedUser = await parse(this)`.
 This is now fixed.

 And now the test fails when I change the code!
 Yes!
 (and passes when it's suppose to pass)